koelslaw/documentation/topics/vmware/README.md

 ### Via GUI

-**acOS:**  if using the terminal is currently a barrier to getting things rolling, [etcher.io](http://etcher.io) is an excellent GUI burning utility.
+**MacOS:**  if using the terminal is currently a barrier to getting things rolling, [etcher.io](http://etcher.io) is an excellent GUI burning utility.
 **Windows:**  there are several great tools to apply a bootable image in MS land, but we recommend [rufus](https://rufus.akeo.ie/).

 ## Installation Instructions